 Figure 6

 The function of the structurally unresolved loop of NamPT.
 (A) A multiple sequence alignment of NamPT revealed a sequence insertion in the N-terminal region of this enzyme in most deuterostomes that possess NamPT and NNMT.
 Coloured circles indicate the enzymes present in the respective species; blue: NamPT and NNMT; black: NamPT, NADA and NNMT; yellow: NamPT and NADA.
 For a more comprehensive alignment, please see supplementary figure S1.
 (B) The structure visualisation of human NamPT is based on a structure prediction by SWISS-MODEL66, 67 using the model 2H3D of the human NamPT as template45.
 The inserted region (shown in red) is not resolved in any of currently available crystal structures of NamPT and thus appears to be a flexible loop structure at the surface of the NamPT dimer.
 (C) Confocal laser scan micrographs of HeLaS3 cells expressing C-terminally FLAG-tagged wild-type (wt) and mutant (Δ42-51) NamPT lacking the unresolved loop.
 Both proteins showed a heterogeneous nuclear-cytosolic localisation.
 Nuclei were stained with DAPI.
 The C-terminally FLAG-tagged human poly-ADP-ribose glycohydrolase isoform PARG60 was used as a control for exclusive cytosolic localization.
 (D) The purified recombinant deletion mutant Δ42-51 NamPT had no detectable activity with 100 µM Nam.
 At a tenfold higher substrate concentration, the activity of the deletion mutant was significantly lower than the activity of wild-type (wt) NamPT (p ≤ 0.05; non-parametric one-tailed Mann-Whitney test).
-(F) Root mean square fluctuations (RMSF) for every residue of chain A of NamPT with loop insertion (red) and without loop insertion (blue) are shown, respectively (top).
+(E) Root mean square fluctuations (RMSF) for every residue of chain A of NamPT with loop insertion (red) and without loop insertion (blue) are shown, respectively (top).
 The difference RMSF for every residue is shown in the bottom (green).
 For better comparison the residue IDs for NamPT without loop are aligned to accord with the wildtype structure and the average RMSF of residues 43 and 54 displayed in the blue curve between these residues.
 For the RMSF calculation, the first 100 ns of the simulation are omitted to allow equilibration.

 Figure 7